Paul Hamilton Hayne: Biography

 Hayne is also noteworthy for his friendship with fellow Southern poet Henry Timrod, whom Hayne helped with both his life and his career.
 Timrod was frail and ill throughout his life with tuberculosis, and Hayne helped to provide financially for Timrod and his wife and young son.
 Most importantly for literature and history, Hayne preserved Timrod's poems and edited them into a collection that was published in 1872 and that presented such historically important poems as "The Cotton Boll" and "Ode Sung On The Occasion Of Decorating The Graves Of The Confederate Dead".
 Timrod now has the greater reputation as a poet, while Hayne is known more for his role as an editor and literary critic than as a poet.
 Timrod has continued to influence other modern Southern writers, including the poet Allen Tate, whose most famous poem, "Ode to the Confederate Dead", owes a great deal to Timrod's similarly titled poem.

 Hayne had a friendship also with Sidney Lanier.
 Though the two never met, they corresponded, and advised each other—Hayne suggested to Lanier that he leave the medievalism of his poem "The Jacquerie" alone and turn to Southern topics, and Lanier helping Hayne to strive for "more simplicity and directness in his poems".

-Hayne died at his home, Copse Hill, at Grovetown, Georgia, on July 6, 1886.
-His papers are variously preserved in the libraries of the College of Charleston, Duke University, the University of Virginia, and the South Carolina Historical Society.
+Hayne died at his home, Copse Hill, near Grovetown, Georgia, on July 6, 1886.
+He was buried in Magnolia Cemetery in Augusta.
+With the help of a caretaker, Hayne's son, William, oversaw Copse Hill after the death of his mother in 1892 but, in a letter written to Lucian Lamar Knight around 1912, explained that he did not have the means to keep it in the condition his parents had.
+He mentioned his father's library was still there.
+Hayne's papers are variously preserved in the libraries of the College of Charleston, Duke University, the University of Virginia, and the South Carolina Historical Society.